 In addition, any new virus that is produced during reactivation can then be prevented from infecting other cells with the use of ongoing ART.6,7 Recent research has shown that additional therapies, together with latency-reversing agents, may be needed to fully eliminate latent HIV from the body.7

-In addition to being a potential latency-reversing agent, poly-ICLC may also improve the body’s immune response to HIV.8
+In addition to being a potential latency-reversing agent, poly-ICLC may also improve the body’s to HIV.8

 How are clinical trials of investigational drugs conducted?